Oliver Drost: AC Horsens

 After a few weeks on trial, Drost returned to AC Horsens and signed a contract for the rest of the season.
 The club confirmed on 21 July 2020, that Drost would leave at the end of his contract.

 Return to Kolding

 On 8 September 2020, Drost returned to Kolding IF as a free agent, signing a one-year contract.

 Return to Helsingør

 On 11 January 2021, Drost signed a pre-contract, in effect from 1 July 2021, with his former youth club FC Helsingør.

+Bengaluru FC

+On 22 January 2024, Indian Super League club Bengaluru FC announced the signing of Drost until the end of the 2023–24 season.

+Return to Helsingør

+On July 10, 2024, FC Helsingør confirmed Drost's return to the club, which had just been relegated to the Danish 2nd Division.

+On August 15, 2025, 29-year-old Drost revealed in an interview that he had retired from football due to knee arthritis.

+Coaching career

+After retiring, FC Helsingør confirmed on 19 August 2025, that Drost would continue at the club as an assistant manager.

 Personal life

 Drost's father is from Croatia, while his mother is Danish.
 He is also the cousin of Emil Berggreen, who also is a footballer.
 Drost actually went on a trial at his cousins former club, Mainz 05, where Berggreen was playing for at the time.
 Oliver's sister, Olivia, is also a footballer and has also played for the Danish youth national teams.